 Lift the foliage regularly.
 As the vines grow the stems naturally put down new roots where they touch the soil.
 If you lift the foliage this means the plant will put more energy in tuber growth rather than leaf growth.

 Kūmara take approximately 100-120 days from planting to harvest.
-Harvest once the leaves start to die down or turn yellow (usually in autumn if planted in spring).
+Harvest once the leaves start to yellow (usually in autumn if planted in spring).
 Cut back the foliage and then lift kumara carefully using a fork.
 Leave them on the bed to cure in the sun for a couple of days.
 Cover them at night (with a sack or newspaper).
 Then store in a cool dry place.